Glenwood High School (Durban): World War I

 In 1915 South Africa sent one brigade of Infantry to support the Allied war effort on the Western Front.
 The 1st South African Infantry Brigade comprised four battalions with the 2nd Battalion being known as the Natal & OFS Battalion, containing many men from Durban and Pietermaritzburg.
-In 1915, there were only 120 boys at the school, of which (from the Class of 1914 and earlier) twenty five ex-Glenwood pupils lost their lives as part of this Battalion during World War I Of those killed, four were killed during the Battle of Delville Wood.
+In 1915, there were only 120 boys at the school, of which (from the Class of 1914 and earlier) twenty five ex-Glenwood pupils lost their lives as part of this Battalion during World War I. Of those killed, four were killed during the Battle of Delville Wood.

 World War II

 In 1939, at the start of World War II there were 490 pupils in the school and during the six years of war, 457 Old Boys served in East Africa, the Western Desert and Italy.
-Of these, 109 were in the South African or Royal Airforce.
+Of these, 109 were in the South African or Royal Air Force.
 Out of the 457 who served, 120 old-boys lost their lives during this war.
 There is a poignant picture of the school's 1st Rugby Team of 1935 where at least 15 of the 18 boys in the photograph volunteered for service in the war and six of those in the photograph were killed.
 These included Clement (Neville) McGarr, who was one of the prisoners of war to escape from Stalag Luft III as part of the "Great Escape".